Analysis | NCAA tournament bracketology: NET rating offers clues to how committee will sort bubble teams

 (2) BIG EAST/Villanova vs. (15) AMERICA EAST/UMBC

-It may have already been true before Thursday, but it’s now fully clear there aren’t enough games left for Michigan to lose to knock itself off the No. 1 seed line.
+It may have been true before Thursday, but it’s now fully clear there aren’t enough games left for Michigan to lose to knock itself off the No. 1 seed line.
 The Wolverines, Gonzaga and Baylor are all secure there. … What a difference James Bouknight makes for Connecticut, which is 4-1 since its star guard’s return from injury.
 With no bad losses, a 6-6 mark against the top two quadrants and a 6-3 road record, the Huskies are safely in the field. … Winthrop can claim its 12th Big South title in 23 years with a victory over Campbell on Sunday.
 The Eagles (22-1) have won their first two league tournament games by an average of 25 points. …

-Kansas nearly had the ultimate “failed-to-reload-the-musket” moment Thursday when it trailed Texas-El Paso by 15 in the second half of a hastily arranged nonconference game before rallying for a 67-62 victory.
+Kansas nearly had the ultimate “failed to reload the musket” moment Thursday when it trailed UTEP by 15 in the second half of a hastily arranged nonconference game before rallying for a 67-62 victory.
 No harm, no foul for the Jayhawks, who were coming off a victory over Baylor. … Villanova moves back to the No. 2 line after its defeat of Creighton, but it is fair to wonder how the committee will treat the Wildcats with Collin Gillespie out for the rest of the season with a knee injury.